simard-landscape-lab/sari-tutorial/readme.md

 	`conda create --name sari_tutorial python=3.7`

-	Make sure to hit `y` to confirm the listed packages that will be downloaded for this environment.
+	Make sure to hit `y` to confirm that the listed packages can be downloaded for this environment.

 5. Activate the virtual environment: